Incidental Music composed for plays

 Below is a catalogue of non-musical-theatre productions for which I have written the music.
 For a full list of credits please see my CV page.

 by Harley Granville Barker.
-Directed by Trevor Nunn at the Ustinov Studio, Bath.
+Directed by Trevor Nunn at the Ustinov Studio, Bath, and the Jermyn Street Theatre, London

 The premiere production of this recently rediscovered play.
 I provided pre-recorded scene-change music featuring voice, piano and accordion.